techidaily/site-win11-tips/source/_posts/mastering-windows-11s-voice-commands-keyboard-shortcut-essentials.md

 ## 7\.
 Show in Folder

- Although the voice recorder is one of the most convenient tools available, navigating your recordings can be difficult if you don't know the[Windows keyboard shortcuts](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .
+ Although the voice recorder is one of the most convenient tools available, navigating your recordings can be difficult if you don't know the [Windows keyboard shortcuts](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .

  The**O** shortcut lets you locate a recording file on the computer's hard drive and display the folder containing the file quickly and easily.